Moving with kids can seem daunting, but there are a number of things that you can do to make the transition smoother and easier on them.

 So instead of having them around on the day of, look for a way to get kids out of the way during the day of the actual move.
 See if a family member will look after them at their house, stay in a hotel for a night or two, and provide activities elsewhere.

-Putting this tips to action should help to make your move go more smoothly for your little ones.
+Putting these tips to action should help to make your move go more smoothly for your little ones.

 Have you gone through a move since you have had children?
 Do you have any tips for moving with kids?
 If so, share them with us in the comments section below!